Croton Water Filtration Plant

-The Croton Water Filtration Plant, is a drinking water treatment facility in New York City which began operation in 2015.
-The plant construction cost was over $3 billion, The facility was built 160 ft under Van Cortlandt Park's Mosholu Golf Course in the Bronx.
+The Croton Water Filtration Plant is a drinking water treatment facility in the Bronx, New York City, which began operation in 2015.
+The plant construction cost was over $3 billion, Part of the New York City water supply system, the facility was built 160 ft under Mosholu Golf Course in Van Cortlandt Park.

 Background

 Through the early 21st century, the three aqueduct systems that supply water to the city utilized chlorination technology, but not filtration (unlike other large municipal water systems in the US).
 The water in the Croton Aqueduct system, the oldest of the three, often had high turbidity levels, which limits the effectiveness of chlorination as a disinfection process.
 The turbidity problems in the Croton Watershed come from naturally occurring sources and urban runoff pollution.
 The Croton system supplies about ten percent of the New York City water system and building a filtration system to address the turbidity problems had been proposed since the 1990s.

 The Croton filtration plant was built after a lawsuit was filed in 1997 against the City of New York by the U.S. Environmental Protection Agency (EPA), the U.S. Department of Justice and the State of New York.
 The city settled the suit and a consent decree was issued with the condition that the city would build the plant by 2006.
 The city had been studying possible sites for such a plant for more than 20 years in both the Bronx and nearby Westchester County.
 The plant protects the public from Giardia and Cryptosporidium, microorganisms which can cause serious health problems.
 The project was spearheaded by then Commissioner Christopher O. Ward.

 In the city's early plans, it considered that one of the Croton plant's additional benefits would be to reduce the city's dependence on its two other water sources, the Catskill Aqueduct and Delaware Aqueduct, which at the time were only minimally filtered.
 Subsequently the city built the Catskill-Delaware Water Ultraviolet Disinfection Facility, which began operation in 2013.